OPSN/MVP-discuss/storage-server.md

 ==

-Possible specific convention:
+### Possible specific convention:

-README.txt - for people
+- README.txt - for people
-index.html - for anyone browsing there by accident, tells them what you want the public to know about the right way to read it
+- index.html - for anyone browsing there by accident, tells them what you want the public to know about the right way to read it
-README-MACHINE.txt - for programs -- gives machine-readable format description (at least format version) of entire directory MANIFEST?
+- README-MACHINE.txt - for programs -- gives machine-readable format description (at least format version) of entire directory
+- MANIFEST?
 INDEX? - for reader programs - list of pathnames readers need to know but would not guess (more or less)

-blob/<hash> - a long blob (maybe include length in name? plus optional file extension, which reader needs to know in advance)
+- blob/\<hash> - a long blob (maybe include length in name? plus optional file extension, which reader needs to know in advance)
 - we might need a way of splitting into subdirs if the main dir gets too long;
   - it'd be nice if the underlying filesystem could do this (remain efficient for huge directories)
   - if it doesn't, maybe the storage server itself should?

-news/<date or uuid or nickname> - an appendable "log" of changes to an OPSN graph, with conventions for which ones to read
+- news/\<date or uuid or nickname> - an appendable "log" of changes to an OPSN graph, with conventions for which ones to read

-private/<unguessable>/ - subdirectory for blob/ and news/ in private channels
+- private/\<unguessable>/ - subdirectory for blob/ and news/ in private channels

-topic/<name>/ - subdirectory -- not needed except to optimize for readers who don't care about a large subtopic
+- topic/\<name>/ - subdirectory -- not needed except to optimize for readers who don't care about a large subtopic

 And more, not yet designed here (unless part of news?), for very small very mutable data, like weights and other metainfo

 ==

-Advantages of that scheme:
+### Advantages of this scheme:
 - the server is simpler
   - thus easier to write, debug, and port to other languages or hosts
   - it needs no database, just the filesystem